 If we broke it down to science only, we might say that, during a flow state, your glands and central nervous system are secreting peptides that act on the opiate receptors of your brain, increasing feelings of pleasure and well-being.

-But if we choose to look at it spiritually, we might say you’re doing an activity that is in some way aligned with your soul’s purpose.
+But if we look at it spiritually, we might say you’re doing an activity that somehow aligns with your soul’s purpose.

 If you’re doing an activity and happen to notice that you’re feeling the sensation of flow, you can determine: